Gigaspaces/solution-hub/examples/README.md

 # Running The Examples

-Before executing any of the given examples, you have to download and run GigaSpaces XAP.
+Before executing any of the given examples, you have to download GigaSpaces XAP and install maven plugin.
-Please, refer to [Installation Guide] (http://docs.gigaspaces.com/xap100/installation.html) to install the platform.
-To deploy the Data Grid on you local machine to host the Space for these examples, run next scripts from the products 'bin' folder
+To install maven plugin run the next script:

         *Windows*
-        gs-agent.bat
-        gs.bat deploy-space -cluster total_members=1,1 example-space
+        /tools/maven/installmavenrep.bat

         *Unix*
-        ./gs-agent.sh
-        ./gs.sh deploy-space -cluster total_members=1,1 example-space

-Please, refer to [XAP in 5 minutes] (http://docs.gigaspaces.com/xap100/your-first-data-grid-application.html) for the details on Data Grid basic configuration.
+        /tools/maven/installmavenrep.sh

 This project is built with [Maven] (http://maven.apache.org/) and each example may be built and run with Maven (3.0 or higher) or within your Java IDE.
 Detailed instructions for each example may be found in its own README file.